CEO of The Spaceship Company & Virgin Galactic

 An honors graduate of Princeton University’s Woodrow Wilson School, George earned his undergraduate degree in public and international affairs.
 He later earned a master’s degree in geographic information systems and remote sensing from the University of Cambridge in England, and was a Fulbright Scholar to Tunisia.
 George is a licensed private pilot and certified parabolic flight coach.

-President of The Spaceship Company
+Chairman of The Spaceship Company

 Doug oversees the design, manufacturing, and test operations of Virgin Galactic’s fleet of SpaceShipTwo spaceships and WhiteKnightTwo carrier aircraft for The Spaceship Company (TSC).